masci/banks/docs/config.md

 | Default value: | `False`                 |
 | Env var:       | `BANKS_ASYNC_ENABLED`   |

-Whether or not to use `asyncio` for template rendering and LLM generation.
+Whether or not to use `asyncio` for prompt rendering and LLM generation.
 This setting won't speed up your application, only set it to `True` if you need to integrate Banks into an async codebase.